saeedmahlaqa/genome-analysis-project/README.md

 The original paper demonstrated that genes such as:

 purD

 purH

 pyrF

 pyrK

 manY

-contributed significantly to bacterial survival in serum and virulence during infection experiments.
+contributed significantly to bacterial survival and fitness in serum conditions in the original study.
+Our analyses supported the same overall biological trends reported in the original study.

-Our project reproduced the same overall biological pattern through genome assembly, annotation, RNA-seq mapping, differential expression analysis, and resistance analysis.

 The observed upregulation of nucleotide biosynthesis genes suggests that human serum is a nutrient-poor environment where bacteria must synthesize nucleotides de novo in order to survive and proliferate.

-Similarly, phosphotransferase system (PTS) genes involved in carbohydrate uptake are important because glucose availability in serum is limited.
+Similarly, phosphotransferase system (PTS) genes involved in carbohydrate uptake are important because PTS transport systems are likely important for efficient nutrient acquisition under nutrient-limited serum conditions.
 Efficient carbohydrate acquisition therefore becomes essential for bacterial growth.

 Resistance gene analysis further demonstrated the presence of clinically relevant antimicrobial resistance determinants, supporting the characterization of the isolate as a multidrug-resistant VRE strain.